 In addition to funding resources, faculty members at CSU Stanislaus have a range of services and resources available to support them in their teaching.
-Two of the most important services are the Library and the Office of Information Technology, as discussed in Thematic Essay Two.
+Two of the most important services are the Library and the Office of Information Technology, discussed in Thematic Essay Two.
 Library faculty members support their peer instructional faculty as a reference resource in teaching and research, with services offered at both the Turlock and Stockton campuses.

 The University Library involves discipline-based faculty in library collection development in order to ensure the timeliness and viability of library resources.
-Appointed members of the departmental teaching faculty and library liaisons share responsibility for library collections and the selection of materials for active programs.
 When new programs are approved and funding is distributed to the colleges, the Library has not always been included to receive a portion of the budget for new acquisitions to support the program.
 To address this oversight, efforts have been made to include the Library at the planning and implementation stages of new program development.
 For example, the new Ed.
 D. program, approved in 2008, included an external analysis of information needs and incorporated these data into the fee structure of this self-supporting program.

-Support provided by the Office of Information Technology includes technical support for computer equipment used by faculty for their teaching and scholarship activities, University-wide televised and distance learning, instructional television service, examination scoring, online teaching, media equipment and materials, videotaping services, and the Faculty Multimedia Laboratory.
-In addition, the Faculty Multimedia Laboratory, located in the Faculty Development Center, assists faculty with the technological aspects in the systematic design, development, and application of multimedia, computing, and traditional media into curriculum and teaching.
+Support provided by the Office of Information Technology includes technical support for computer equipment used by faculty for their teaching and scholarship activities, educational broadcast systems, on-line teaching, media equipment and materials, and videotaping services.
+In addition, the Faculty Multimedia Laboratory, located in the Faculty Development Center, assists faculty with the technological aspects of the systematic design, development, and application of multimedia, computing, and traditional media into curriculum and teaching.